 A quilt is not just a comfy blanket: it is also a masterpiece of artwork.
 The crafters that create our quilts pick top-notch colorful fabrics and arrange them in an eye-catching work of art.
 Pick from our selection of over two hundred handmade quilts for a quilt that best matches your style.

 Though the fabric pieces are stitched with each other by machine to make certain tighter sewing, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
 The batting sandwiched between those two layers, nevertheless, is 100% polyester.
 This polyester batting warranties both heat and outstanding washing outcomes.

 You will find our quilts to be relatively sizable in length and width.
 As a matter of fact, nearly all of our quilts are large enough to take care of the necessity for a dust ruffle or pillow shams.
 Just as mattress heights vary, each quilt's dimensions differs as well.
 You'll find we specify the quilt's measurements in addition to the determined drop for you to compare to the sizing you may need.
 Definitely do your homework before making a purchase!

 As a matter of fact, our quilts are undoubtedly machine-washable!
 We suggest the following guidelines for ideal handling results:

-- Machine wash with cold water on gentle cycle.
+- Wash in a washing machine with cold water on delicate cycle.